What Is the Permissive Use Doctrine?

 Does my car insurance cover someone else driving my car?

 In most cases, yes — if you gave them permission to drive, your policy will extend coverage through the permissive use doctrine.
 Your liability coverage applies first, and depending on your policy, collision and comprehensive may also apply.
 However, coverage can be reduced to state minimum limits through step-down provisions, so always verify your specific policy terms.
-Note that state minimums rose in California, Virginia, Utah, and North Carolina in 2025, but they may still fall far short of covering a serious accident.
+Note that state minimums rose in California, Virginia, Utah, North Carolina, and Massachusetts in 2025, but even the new floors may still fall far short of covering a serious accident.

 What happens if a friend crashes my car and isn't on my insurance?

 Your auto insurance policy is typically the primary payer in this situation, as long as your friend had your permission.
-The claim will be filed under your policy, which means your rates could increase at renewal — recent data shows average at-fault accident increases of approximately $1,179 per year nationwide, though severity, your state, and your insurer will all influence the final number.
+The claim will be filed under your policy, which means your rates could increase significantly at renewal — full-coverage policyholders typically see increases of 40–50% after an at-fault accident (approximately $100 more per month on average nationally), and that surcharge can stick around for 3 to 5 years.
 Your friend's own insurance would act as secondary coverage if damages exceed your limits.
 You can learn more about how coverage works when driving other cars in our related guide.

 What is a permissive use exclusion?